tanzimamin2/Self-Assessment/README.md

 ## Personal Challenge
 Luckily, I did not face any personal challenges but if I had to pick something it would be time.
 It was a challenge to accomplish so much in a short period of time.
 But I always had my team to help me as well as our very supportive TA.

+# Team Assessment

+Hands down the best

+## Team Challenge and Strengths

+Hands down best team in the whole program.
+Every member was on the top of their game and very supportive.
+Not to mention very funny and just good people in general.

+From day 1 our communication was on point and every member contributed heavily to further the progress of the project.
+We all made executive decisions as a team and quickly resolved any issues that came up.

+Even if some team members  had disagreements, the rest of the team would rise up to the occasion and come to the rescue.

+# Summary of Project

+###### Our topic

+Since movie releases have a short revenue lifespan, our ML models aim to provide long lasting and sustainable revenue for Disney.

+###### Machine module used

+* ML Model: K-Means Clustering and K-Nearest Neighbor

+######  Results of the analysis

+We can find the nearest neighbors of each movie titles and their genre and MPAA rating.
+Leveraging this information, we can find out our target audience.
+With this data we can cater our merchandise to that group of customers, increasing the probability of them buying said merchandise.
+In conclusion, allowing Disney to diversify their revenue portfolio and have access to a steady stream of income in addition to their movie profits.